cdapio/cdap/docs/developer-guide/source/operations.rst

 Interactive Mode
 ----------------

-To run the CLI in interactive mode, run the ``cdap`` executable with no arguments from the terminal.
+To run the CLI in interactive mode, run the ``cdap-cli`` executable with no arguments from the terminal.
 The executable should bring you into a shell, with this prompt::

   cdap (localhost:10000)>